falent/googleHomeAssistantExpressNodeJS/README.md

 https://docs.docker.com/install/linux/docker-ce/ubuntu/

 #### 1.1.2 Windows
-For Windows we recommend to use Docker Toolbox, because you do not need to activate Hyper-V for it.
-[1] : https://download.docker.com/win/stable/DockerToolbox.exe
+For Windows we recommend to use Docker Toolbox, because you do not need to activate Hyper-V for it <sup>[1]</sup>
+https://download.docker.com/win/stable/DockerToolbox.exe

 See requirements to install Docker Toolbox: